s-a/digital-numbers-font/README.md

 # Digital Numbers Font

-A webfont to display digital numbers in a cool liquid-crystal display (LCD) style.
+Digital Numbers is a fixed width (web)font in a cool liquid-crystal display (LCD) style.

 ## Showcase